iip-ecosphere/platform/platform/README.md

   POM as far as possible, e.g., valid URL, description, licenses, developers and SCM section.
 Redefine parts only if needed except for dependencies - please define explicitly your minimum set of required dependencies (easing later deployment) Use existing test artifacts for reuse and, where possible, build your tests on existing functionality.
 * For **tests with network**, e.g., communication protocols or AAS servers, please do not rely always on the same ports as subsequent tests may unexpectedly fail.
 Check the other tests for their port numbers or, better, use free ephemeral ports (see basic support component, ``NetUtils``) instead.
-So far, the time between the spring tests allows using the same port.

-     - ``transport.spring.amqp`` (port 8883) due to testing with (static, non-generated) Spring configuration file
-     - ``transport.spring.mqttv3`` (port 8883) due to testing with (static, non-generated) Spring configuration file
-     - ``transport.spring.mqttv5`` (port 8883) due to testing with (static, non-generated) Spring configuration file
+Spring-based tests may require a specific initializer to override static configuration settings with dynamic information such as an ephemeral port.
+See testsin ``transport.spring.*`` for an example.
 * **CI and SNAPSHOT deployment** currently are done via SSE-CI/SSE-Maven-Repo.
   For legacy reasons on the CI server Jenkins, we add a ``build-jk.xml`` ANT file that executes Maven and deploys the artifacts.